 A carbon reduction plan needs to be set at the very top of your business chain, and it’s vital that everyone sees influential members of staff taking these goals as seriously as possible.

 Keep environmentally friendly practices at the top of your list for a month, and as long as it’s being done at the top of the company, others will begin to follow suit and realise that this is more than just a fad.
 It’s a long-term business plan.
+You can align your company towards activities that foster corporate social responsibility.

 Communicate it clearly